aliemteam/aliemcards/cards/pediatric-fever-over-three-months/card.md

 # Pediatric Fever Without a Source - 3 months to 3 years

-- Fever that should prompt workup in this age group: T ≥39.0° C / 102.2°F
+- Fever that should prompt workup in this age group: T &ge;39.0&deg;C / 102.2&deg;F
-- Fever still defined as T ≥ 38°C / 100.4°F
+- Fever still defined as T &ge; 38&deg;C / 100.4&deg;F
 - Named viral infections DO count as a source, such as: HSV gingivostomatitis, Coxsackie hand-foot-mouth, RSV bronchiolitis (although UTI may present concurrently with RSV)
 - Unnamed, nonspecific viral infections MAY be considered a source for vaccinated, well-appearing child (especially with sick contacts)